-- Is there available storage space on each device for a full day’s capture?
+- Is there storage space on each device for a full day’s capture?

 - Does my iOS device connect to the camera via Wi-Fi?

 - Did I connect my camera to the Capture App and record a test capture?

 Prep the Site

-- Capture when there are less people moving around.
+- Capture when there are fewer people moving around.

 - Turn on lights or add external lighting.